Robinpig/Note/docs/CS/Java/JDK/Concurrency/ThreadPoolExecutor.md

 This method returns false:

 1. if the pool is stopped or eligible to shut down.
-2. iif the thread factory fails to create a thread when asked.
+2. if the thread factory fails to create a thread when asked.

 If the thread creation fails, either due to the thread factory returning null, or due to an exception (typically OutOfMemoryError in Thread.start()), we roll back cleanly.